St Twrog's Church, Bodwrog: History and location

-Architecture and fittings
+Architecture and repairs

-The church is built from rubble masonry, dressed with limestone; the roof is made from slate, with a stone bellcote at the west end and a bell dating from 1668.
+The church is built from rubble masonry, dressed with limestone.
+The roof is made from slate, with a stone bellcote at the west end and a bell dating from 1668.
 There is no structural division between the nave and chancel, although there is a step and a rail denoting the sanctuary, and overall the church measures about 46 by 13 ft.
 On the south side of the church, there are two windows and a 15th-century square-framed entrance door, which is at the west end; there are three windows on the north side.
 The east window and the two easternmost windows on the north and south sides date from the late 15th century.
 Like the rest of the windows, these are made wholly or mainly from clear glass; none of the windows is made entirely of stained glass.
 The east window has three long narrow lights (sections of window separated by mullions or tracery) each with an ogee (double arc shaped) curve at the top, topped with eight smaller lights arranged with four in the centre.
 The other two 15th-century windows are set in square frames and have pairs of lights headed with cinquefoils (a five leaf pattern).
 The rectangular windows in the middle of the north and south walls were added in the 17th or 18th century, and have pairs of lights.
 The westernmost window on the north side is a converted 15th-century door; it bears designs of a leaf pattern on one side and three bull's heads on the other.
 The three bull's heads pattern is associated with the Bulkeley family of Beaumaris, who were prominent and influential landowners, in Anglesey and elsewhere in north Wales, from the 15th to the 19th centuries.
 In 1500, about the time that the church was rebuilt, Richard Bulkeley was Archdeacon of Anglesey and so would have been involved in the work here, and is likely to have contributed towards the cost.
 A bull's head is carved into a stone above the doorway.